-You’ll experience more joy in your relationships because you will have learned not to hold onto uncomfortable emotions and the associated dysfunctional behaviors that bring a relationship down.
+You’ll experience more joy in your relationships because you’ll have learned not to hold onto uncomfortable emotions and the associated dysfunctional behaviors that bring a relationship down.
 Your relationships won’t become tainted and toxic.
 Your energy field will be bright, powerfully invincible and pure.

-I’m Anna-Thea, an author, and educator.
+I’m Anna-Thea, an author, and Divine Feminine Educator.
 If you want to find out more about healthy boundaries in relationships check out my online courses.